 DCM Shriram's liquidity is strong, given the large cash balances and unutilised working capital limits with expectations of healthy cash accruals.
 While the company is undertaking a large capex programme with the capex bunching up in FY2023, the cash generation is likely to be comfortable.
 ICRA expects DCM Shriram to meet its debt repayment obligations comfortably, going forward, as the repayments are comfortable vis-a-vis the cash flow from operations.

 Rating sensitivities

-Positive factors - The ratings of DCM Shriram Limited is unlikely to be upgraded till the company is able to significantly ramp up its scale of operations and diversify into less commoditised products.
+Positive factors - The ratings of DCM Shriram Limited can be upgraded if the company is able to significantly ramp up its scale of operations and diversify into less commoditised products.